splunk/security_content/docs/_posts/2021-01-11-aws_network_access_control_list_created_with_all_open_ports.md

 You must install the AWS App for Splunk (version 5.1.0 or later) and Splunk Add-on for AWS, version 4.4.0 or later, and configure your AWS CloudTrail inputs.

 #### Known False Positives
-It&#39;s possible that an admin has created this ACL with all ports open for some legitimate purpose however, this should be scoped and not allowed in production environment.
+It's possible that an admin has created this ACL with all ports open for some legitimate purpose however, this should be scoped and not allowed in production environment.

 #### Associated Analytic story
 * [AWS Network ACL Activity](/stories/aws_network_acl_activity)